How I See SF:Local Band The Quilters

 Any final advice for visitors coming to San Francisco?

 Ray: Wear layers of sweatshirts and jackets.
-This climate is one moody dude, and it’ll change on you real quick!
+This climate is one moody dude, and it’ll change on you quickly!